DreamSmith Realty

 For Lake Lanier waterfront and lake-access homes, the documentation is more involved.
 Verify dock permits with the U.S. Army Corps of Engineers, the exact path to deeded versus shared lake access, and any shoreline restrictions, because a buyer's agent will ask and an unverified dock claim can collapse a sale late.

 Confirm anything you intend to advertise.
 If the listing will say "deep water," that claim needs to hold true across seasons, not just on the day of the photos.
 Independent verification of permits and access through the Corps and county records is the step that protects you from a renegotiation after inspection.
-For a fuller preparation checklist, see our notes on an smoother luxury home sale.
+For a fuller preparation checklist, see our notes on a smoother luxury home sale.

 Working With a Lake Lanier and Cumming Listing Agent: What the Process Looks Like